 Who loves Starbucks?
 I do!
 I do!
-I rarely eat their sweets and treats becasue…well most of them are the number of calories of running a 10k and I don’t do that all that often, so I don’t eat them all that often.
-Anyway, their Outrageous Oatmeal Cookies are so stinking good!
+I rarely eat their sweets and treats because most of them are pretty high in calories.
+Their Outrageous Oatmeal Cookies are so stinking good!
 And guess what?
 I’ve got the real oatmeal cookie recipe from Starbucks for you today!

 These oatmeal cookies are so good, they turn kids and adults alike that don’t like oatmeal cookies into oatmeal cookie lovers.